 Under the so-called "American rule," parties "pay their own attorneys' fees, regardless of the outcome of the proceedings."
 Camacho v.
 Bridgeport Financial Inc., 523 F.3d 973, 978 (9th Cir.
 2008).
-However, despite this general rule, some legislatures throughout the United States have carved provision for awarding of attorney's fees for a prevailing plaintiff.
+However, despite this general rule, some legislatures throughout the United States have carved out